Go Green OC encourages you to do your own research and educate yourself.

 Does Ocean City Maryland currently participate in traditional recycling (cans, paper, glass, etc)?

 No. Recycling was discontinued in 2009 after the financial crisis.
-It was shelved to save money.
+It was

 How much did it cost to run a recycling program in Ocean City?

 FY2009 actual cost = $1,493,394.73

 Was the recycling program single or dual stream?

 How did Ocean City collect recyclables (2009)?

 Seven days a week for commercial bars/restaurants; residential/condos 5 days/week

 If they don't participate in traditional recycling, where does the trash go?